joelclermont/joelclermont.com/content/post/things-to-know-when-updating-a-single-composer-package.md

 <!--more-->

 Recently, I've been testing the newly-released [ScoutAPM](https://scoutapm.com) support for Laravel.
-(More on that in a future blog post.)
-I ran into an [issue with Blade directives from third-party packages](https://github.com/scoutapp/scout-apm-laravel/issues/45).
+(Updated: [Scout APM review for Laravel]({{< ref "scout-apm-review-for-laravel.md" >}})) I ran into an [issue with Blade directives from third-party packages](https://github.com/scoutapp/scout-apm-laravel/issues/45).
 Two days later, they published a new version which fixed the bug, hooray!

 In order to test this, I needed to upgrade the `scoutapm/scout-apm-laravel` package from version 1.2.1 to version 1.2.3.
 Since this is a patch release, it should be pretty straightforward to update this one package: `composer update scoutapm/scout-apm-laravel`, right?
 Let's try it using the handy `--dry-run` option: